danbz/aesthetic-programming/Recommandations.md

 **Outstanding from me:**
 - Revisit Aesterik Painting ch.
 3
-- Flowcharts on every chapter
-- a different for loop on checking array -> think where to place it
+- Revisit ch.9 -> add the intext ref + the emoji EiC + new for loop structure
 - getting started -> add web IDE for gitlab + remove short cuts as each OS is slightly different
+- update ML - TM image -> screenshot
 - update the auto chapter generator both models + screenshots when we have a more finalized text

 ## Issues (by Geoff)